RoelofJvv/HabitRepo/README.md

 py -m pytest --cov-report term-missing --cov=.
 ```

 This will run all the tests and provide a coverage report.
-Make sure all tests pass before submitting the project.

 ## Troubleshooting